 After you finish choosing your logo, that’s it.
 You now have your very own logo that you created.

 If you created your logo, show me on twitter using #NatashaLane.
-Also, sign up for the newsletter below to access my Free Resource Library.
-In the upcoming month, I’m going to release my FREE Brand Your Own Biz email course.
-Stay tuned!
+Also, sign up for the newsletter below to access the Go Rogue Library.

 – Paigon | Natasha Lane Design Co.